 Recombinant proteins are useful tools in understanding protein-protein interactions.
 They have proven performance in several laboratory techniques, such as ELISA, Western Blot, and immunohistochemistry (IHC).
 Recombinant proteins can be used to develop enzymatic assays.
 When used in conjunction with a matched antibody pair, recombinant proteins can be used as standards such as ELISA standards.
 Moreover, recombinant proteins can be used as positive controls in Western blots.

 Recombinant proteins are also used in industry, food production, agriculture, and bioengineering.
 For example, in breeding industry, enzymes can be added to animal feed to increase the nutritional value of feed ingredients, reduce feed and waste management costs, support animal gut health, enhance animal performance and improve the environment.
-Besides, lactic acid bacteria (LAB) have been used for a long time for the production of fermented foods, and recently, LAB has been engineered for the expression of recombinant proteins, which have wide applications such as improving human/animal digestion and nutrition.
+Besides, lactic acid bacteria (LAB) have been used for a long time for the production of fermented foods, and recently, LAB has been engineered for the expression of recombinant proteins, which would have wide applications such as improving human/animal digestion and nutrition.

 However, recombinant proteins also have limitations.